-10. Institutions that require conformity to specific codes of conduct of staff, faculty, administrators, or students, or that seek to instill specific beliefs or world views, give clear prior notice of such policies, including statements in the catalog and/or
+I.C.10.
+Institutions that require conformity to specific codes of conduct of staff, faculty, administrators, or students, or that seek to instill specific beliefs or world views, give clear prior notice of such policies, including statements in the catalog and/or appropriate faculty and student handbooks.

 Solano Community College requires students and staff to conform to certain standards of conduct, but the College does not seek to instill specific beliefs or worldviews.
-Nonetheless, College staff are allowed free expression of political beliefs in accordance with the rights of citizenship, subject to the conditions outlined in Board Policy 4210 (I.C.10.1).
+College staff are allowed free expression of political beliefs in accordance with the rights of citizenship, subject to the conditions outlined in Board Policy 4210 (IC10 BP 4210 Political Activity).
 This policy lays out four conditions for employee engagement in political processes: